mageed/libr559dWII2018/README.md

 **Written & Spoken English Requirement:** Written and spoken work may receive a lower mark if it is, in the opinion of the instructor, deficient in English.

 **Access & Diversity:** Access & Diversity works with the University to create an inclusive living and learning environment in which all students can thrive.
-The University accommodates students with disabilities who have registered with the Access and Diversity unit: [http://www.students.ubc.ca/access/drc.cfm].
+The University accommodates students with disabilities who have registered with the [Access and Diversity unit][7].
 You must register with the Disability Resource Centre to be granted special accommodations for any on-going conditions.
 **Religious Accommodation:** The University accommodates students whose religious obligations conflict with attendance, submitting assignments, or completing scheduled tests and examinations.
 Please let your instructor know in advance, preferably in the first week of class, if you will require any accommodation on these grounds.
 Students who plan to be absent for varsity athletics, family obligations, or other similar commitments, cannot assume they will be accommodated, and should discuss their commitments with the instructor before the course drop date.
-UBC policy on Religious Holidays: http://www.universitycounsel.ubc.ca/policies/policy65.pdf.
+[UBC policy on Religious Holidays][6].

 ## Academic Integrity
 **Plagiarism**
 The Faculty of Arts considers plagiarism to be the most serious academic offence that a student can commit.
 Regardless of whether or not it was committed intentionally, plagiarism has serious academic consequences and can result in expulsion from the university.
 Plagiarism involves the improper use of somebody else's words or ideas in one's work.

 It is your responsibility to make sure you fully understand what plagiarism is.
 Many students who think they understand plagiarism do in fact commit what UBC calls "reckless plagiarism."
-Below is an excerpt on reckless plagiarism from UBC Faculty of Arts' leaflet, "Plagiarism Avoided: Taking Responsibility for Your Work," (http://www.arts.ubc.ca/arts-students/plagiarism-avoided.html).
+Below is an excerpt on reckless plagiarism from UBC Faculty of Arts' leaflet, "[Plagiarism Avoided: Taking Responsibility for Your Work]"[4].

 "The bulk of plagiarism falls into this category.
 Reckless plagiarism is often the result of careless research, poor time management, and a lack of confidence in your own ability to think critically.
 Examples of reckless plagiarism include: